agr17/pygame-wordle/README.md

 - Yellow: it's contained in the word, but not at this position
 - Gray: it isn't contained in the word

-You can run the game in the "src" folder using `python main.py`.
+You can run the game using `python Wordle.py`.

 ## Words